p2635/100-days-swift-ui/03-TimeConversionApp/README.md

-# Time Conversion App - Day 17 Challenge
+# Time Conversion App - Day 17 Challenge ([external link](https://www.hackingwithswift.com/100/swiftui/19))

+For the WeSplit app project, I followed the videos to code the project.
+For this one, I have to use more brainpower because it's coded from scratch.

 ## The requirements